 I found much comfort in reading this because I have found much of it being true in my life.
 See if I really start to put this all in perspective I know, this is what God wanted in my life to move forward.
 Now I am not saying that I am happy that my son can not talk and has difficulty expressing himself, what I am simply saying is that he has made me a better person.
 It has shown me that I have had to come out of my comfort zone and realize that it has never been about me.
 God has taken me thru situations that I would never imagined, we have gone over many hurdles in the last 4 years of our son’s life that we would have never even imagined.
 I have had to look deep down inside to see who I am, I’ve had to stand when all I wanted to do was disappear.
 Regardless of Adrian’s condition, diagnosis, and or label he has an amazing ability to love, and figure things that we could have never imagine.
 He has taught us that we have to leave our comfort zone and move forward.
 I am sure that life would have been different if Adrian could do everything the poem says, but I would have missed out on the challenging road we are currently on, GOD has a purpose in life and it is up to us, if we will choose to run with it or if we will just stay complacent and wonder why me?
 At the end, we will always love our son who cannot talk.

-My name is Gail, I have been married for almost 10 years with my best friend.
-God blessed me with a supportive, loving man after God's own heart and a fantastic father.
-We have three beautiful children, Adrian who is 5 years old and a set of twins who just turned 1 years old.
-God has blessed us in so many ways that it is beyond words.
-To even describe how thankful we are for his love and grace is beyond words.
-One of our favorite verses that we have is Matthew 6:33, "But seek first the kingdom of GOD and his righteousness, and all these things shall be added to you".
+My name is Gail and I am a mother to three amazing children, Adrian (age 8) and a set of twins Aby & AJ (age 4).
+I have been married to my best friend for almost 13 years and I’m so thankful God blessed me with a supportive, loving man after God’s own heart.
+Our family is blessed in so many ways and to even describe how thankful we are for His love and grace is beyond words.
+One of our favorite verses that we love is..
+“But seek first the kingdom of GOD and His righteousness, and all these things shall added to you” – Matthew 6:33.